 This peer-reviewed academic journal is the first of its kind.
 Serving as a foundational element for the foundation, the journal established itself through the collaboration with Taylor & Francis Group (Routledge).The advisory board consists of individuals from throughout the world bringing their expertise from diverse fields of study.

-Hamada Hamid Altalib, D.O., M.P.H., is an Assistant Professor at the Yale School of Medicine Departments of Neurology and Psychiatry.
+Hamada Hamid Altalib, D.O., M.P.H., (Chief Editor) is an Associate Professor at the Yale School of Medicine Departments of Neurology and Psychiatry.
 He graduated from medical school at Michigan State University, and completed an internal medicine internship at Cook County Hospital in Chicago, Illinois.
-He then spent a year as a Fulbright fellow studying the public health problems of Jordanians with various neuopsychiatric illnesses.
+He then spent a year as a Fulbright fellow studying the public health problems of Jordanians with various neuropsychiatric illnesses.
 He completed a post-doctoral epilepsy fellowship at Yale University after a combined residency in neurology and psychiatry program at NYU.
 His current research interests include the role of culture in the presentation and management of neuropsychiatric illnesses.

 Ulrick Vieux Jr., M.S., D.O. is an Adjunct Assistant Professor at Touro College of Osteopathic Medicine Deparment of Psychiatry, Psychiatry Residency Training Director and Director of Consultation & Liaison at Orange Regional Medical Center.
 He is board certified in Child and Adolescent Psychiatry.
 He has extensive teaching experience and has been actively engaged in community outreach and educationi programs.